6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 It rears its head in many ways: from comparing your Instagram followers, career progress, or how your appearance is to others.

 I say this because this was my experience for a long time.
-Read on to find out how comparison wasn’t good for me at all.
+I know what it’s like to be in the same boat you might be in.

-Sometimes, it got so bad that I became obsessed with becoming as good as those I was comparing myself to.
+Sometimes, comparison can get so bad that you may become obsessed with becoming as good as those you view as better.

-These days, social media has become a norm of everyday life for most of us.
+These days, social media has become a norm in everyday life for most of us.

 Eventually, you may start putting pressure on yourself to keep up with others and their seemingly perfect lives.

-Without knowing, your authenticity could be attacked because of comparison.
+Without realizing it, your authenticity could be compromised due to comparison.

 AudiobooksNow

-Here are 3 tips that I have come up with to help you kick comparison to the curb and start feeling confident in your own skin.
+Here are 6 tips that I have come up with to help you handle comparison and start feeling confident in your own skin.

-When it comes to mental health, having good priorities is key.
+When it comes to mental health, you need to always choose yourself.

 So, when it comes to personal connections, you must ask yourself what’s more important.

-Is wasting time snooping on someone else’s life important, or clearing the clutter getting in the way of loving yourself?
+Is wasting time snooping on someone else’s life important?

-If being around a certain group of people breeds jealousy, it may be time to step away.
+If being around a certain group of people breeds jealousy, it may be time to cut those connections for your peace of mind.

 Take stock of your social media feed, as this can be a game-changer.
 Social media is a daily norm, and having boundaries with it is even more important.

-If being on social media is hurting your self-esteem, it may be time to have a social media detox.
+If being on social media is hurting your self-esteem, it may be time to avoid it by considering a social media detox.

 For an in-depth step-by-step guide, read my blog post below about how a social media detox can work wonders for your mental health.